cocoaheadskaohsiung/The_Swift_Programming_Language_zh-TW/book/209_Classes_and_Structures.md

 - “Identical to” means that two constants or variables of class type refer to exactly the same class instance.
 - “Equal to” means that two instances are considered “equal” or “equivalent” in value, for some appropriate meaning of “equal”, as defined by the type’s designer.

 When you define your own custom classes and structures, it is your responsibility to decide what qualifies as two instances being “equal”.
-The process of defining your own implementations of the “equal to” and “not equal to” operators is described in [Equivalence Operators].
+The process of defining your own implementations of the “equal to” and “not equal to” operators is described in [Equivalence Operators](223_Advanced_Operators.html#equivalence-operators "Equivalence Operators").

 ### Pointers